tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 #### Commit

-Application state should only be persisted to disk during `Commit`.
+The Application state should be persisted during `Commit`.

 Before `Commit` is called, Tendermint locks the mempool and flushes the mempool connection so that no new messages